top of page

 Adapting with Open-Mindedness as Conditions Change.

 One thing we can all be sure of is that things change and that new challenges, barriers, and obstacles will arise unexpectedly.
-In addition to being flexible, leaders must be proactive in adapting by adjusting their responses, infrastructure, and tactics to overcome whatever difficulties emerge.
+In addition to being flexible, leaders must be proactive in adapting by adjusting their responses, infrastructure, and tactics to overcome any difficulties that arise.
 The most important factors in meeting these challenges are confidence, optimism, teamwork, and creativity.
-Some leaders thrive when they are suddenly and unexpectedly confronted with
+Some leaders thrive when they are suddenly and unexpectedly confronted with n

 cantensb